WordPress/gutenberg/docs/reference-guides/block-api/block-registration.md

 -   **Type:** `Object`
 -   **Since**: `WordPress 6.4.0`

-Block Hooks is the API that allows a block to hook into the rendering of another block or multiple blocks.
-It will enable a block to render its content before or after another block.
-Alternatively, it's possible to hook into the rendering of a parent block and prepend or append the block to the list of inner blocks.
+Block Hooks is an API that allows a block to automatically insert itself next to all instances of a given block type, in a relative position also specified by the "hooked" block.
+That is, a block can opt to be inserted before or after a given block type, or as its first or last child (i.e. to be prepended or appended to the list of its child blocks, respectively).
+Hooked blocks will appear both on the frontend and in the editor (to allow for customization by the user).

 The key is the name of the block (`string`) to hook into, and the value is the position to hook into (`string`).
 Allowed target values are:

 -   `before` – inject before the target block.
 -   `after` - inject after the target block.